‘So what does visibility mean to you?’ the interviewer asks.

 Indigenous people are missing from old people’s homes.
 They’re dying before they have a chance to complain about the terrible food and the lack of visitors.

-In America, children are missing from schools and black lives have been taken from the streets.
+Children are missing from schools and black lives have been taken from the streets in a country where guns are celebrated as a right.

 Absence.
 So much absence.